askLubich/ModStat/README.md

 ![alt text](stat.png "stat summary")

-Most of the categories are pretty self explanatory.
-However, a couple of additional pieces of information might me helpful:

 * Each time a post/comment is reported by a user or filtered by a bot, a moderator needs to make an approve/remove devision.

-* "approved reported/filtered posts" shows the number of posts that have been approved by a moderator after being reported or filtered.

-* The same goes for removed posts and approved/removed comments respectively.

-* Therefore, the data about posts and comments does *not* reflect the total number of posts and comments, put only those that were reported or filtered.
-This is only a small subset.

-* The stacked distribution shows the amount of specific mod actions relative to the total number of actions usind the same color coding as in the rest of the visualization.
-The difference to 1 is made up of other mod actions (like setting sticky posts, unbanning, assigning flair), which are not explicitly listed here.
+* The distribution of moderator acions is shown in "mod-actions per month".

+* The fraction of all posts/comments on which a mod-action was taken is shown in the "fraction of posts/comments with mod action taken" figures.

-* Unfortunately, I didn't save the data between 06.17 and 01.18 at the time and reddit does not allow accessing data that is older then 4 months.
+* Unfortunately, I did not save the data between 06.17 and 01.18 at the time and reddit does not allow accessing data that is older than 4 months.

 ### Prerequisites